Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 You might have a beautiful experience soaring through the air.

-To me, that's like the hot air balloons that take off around Melbourne.
+Well, to me that's like the hot air balloons that take off around Melbourne.

-I just look at every one of those as a 50-50 proposition,
+I just look at every one of those as a 50-50 proposition.

 even though I assume they're a lot safer.

-But how many do you hear about?
+But how many do you hear about it?

 It's probably once a month you hear one just coming down

-in someone's backyard in Greensboro or something.
+and someone's backyard in Greensboro or something.

 Yeah.

-They're always coming down there.
+They're always coming down.

-Coming down, deflated, coming down.
+Coming down, deflated coming down.

 Yeah, there's crash landing.